patahili/RunningDocs/Benchmarking.md

 #### **1. Bring Your Own Model (BYOM) Enablement**

 - **Goal**: Make it easy for developers to deploy custom ONNX models locally.
+This includes usng AITK to convert, quantize and compile models to the requisite IR format.
 - **Action**: Expand support for model conversion, packaging, and deployment workflows using Olive and ONNX Runtime.
 - **Why it matters**: Addresses portability friction and empowers developers to bring their own models without deep platform dependencies.